Unified Algorithms for RL with Decision-Estimation Coefficients: PAC, Reward-Free, Preference-Based Learning, and Beyond: Proofs for Section

-where $(\theta_h)_h$ are parameters. \end{definition} We remark again that the linear reward assumption~\cref{equation:linear-mdp-linear-reward} is needed for the no-regret and model-estimation settings, but not needed for the reward-free setting (where the reward can be arbitrary measurable function).
+where $(\theta_h^M)_h$ are parameters associated with $M$.
+We remark again that the linear reward assumption~\cref{equation:linear-mdp-linear-reward} is needed for the no-regret and model-estimation settings, but not needed for the reward-free setting (where the rewards can be arbitrary measurable functions).